Pawel-Parma/font-extractor/README.md

 ### Notes

 The uppercase characters are overwritten by lowercase ones.
-To solve this, I added count to the end of the name, and made everything lowercase
+To solve this, I added count to the end of the name, and made everything lowercase.

 FontForge doesn't show prints, you can write messages to file, but exceptions are conveniently shown in
 a warning window, hence the strange code of adding everything to a list and raising an error with a message.

-Font file opening isn't done with context manager, because when it is closed FontForge closes
+Font file opening isn't done with context manager, because when it is closed FontForge closes.